Chinese sovereign: Regnal name

 Regnal names (尊號; zūn hào) were monarchical titles adopted during the reign of monarchs or after their abdication.
-Due to naming taboo, regnal names were the most straightforward method Chinese rulers could be referred to during the rule of his/her regime.
+Due to naming taboo, regnal names were the most straightforward method Chinese rulers could be referred to during their regimes.

 Era name

 Era names (年號; nián hào) were proclaimed by Chinese sovereigns for the purpose of identifying and numbering years since 140 BC, during the reign of the Emperor Wu of Han.
 Strictly speaking, era names were not personal titles of Chinese monarchs per se.
 However, as most rulers of the Ming and Qing dynasties adopted only one era name throughout the entirety of their reigns, era names have come to be closely associated with Ming and Qing monarchs, to the extent that they are frequently referenced using their respective era names by historians.

 Although a specific era name could be used by one monarch only, there were also many instances in which an era name was used by multiple monarchs, or a monarch could proclaim numerous era names throughout his/her reign.
 For this reason, it would be tedious for Chinese monarchs before the Ming dynasty to be referred to by their era names.